Marco Rossi (footballer, born 1964): Hungary national team

 On 19 June 2018, Rossi was announced as the new manager of the Hungary national football team.
 He replaced Georges Leekens.

 In 2018, András Gáll's book about Rossi's years spent with Honvéd entitled Marco Rossi: Olasz meló Magyarországon (Marco Rossi: The Italian Job in Hungary) was published.

 He debuted as the new coach of Hungary on 8 September 2018 against Finland in the 2018–19 UEFA Nations League series.
 In the 2018–19 UEFA Nations League edition, Hungary finished second in their group; thus, they were promoted to the 2020–21 UEFA Nations League B. Hungary could beat Greece at the Ferencváros Stadion on 11 September 2018.
 However, Hungary lost to Greece 1–0 on 12 October 2018 at the Olympic Stadium (Athens), Greece.
 In the last two rounds, Hungary beat Estonia 2–0, and Finland 2–0 at home.
 Since Greece lost to Estonia at home, Hungary finished second in their group and their chances to qualify for the UEFA Euro 2020 remained alive.

 In the UEFA Euro 2020 qualifying, Hungary finished fourth in their group.
 On 21 March 2019, Hungary lost to Slovakia 2–0 at the Anton Malatinský Stadium, Trnava, Slovakia.
-However, Hungary beat 2018 FIFA World Cup Finalists Croatia on 24 March 2019 at the Ferencváros Stadion 1–0.
-In June of 2019, Hungary beat Azerbaijan and Wales.
+However, Hungary beat 2018 FIFA World Cup Finalists Croatia on 24 March 2019 at the Ferencváros Stadion 2-1 In June 2019, Hungary beat Azerbaijan and Wales.
 However, in the decisive match against Slovakia, Hungary lost again 1–2 at home.
 On 19 November 2019, Hungary went to Wales to win their last match and qualifiy directly to the Euro 2020.
 However, Hungary lost 2–0 to Wales.
 Thanks to the results reached in the 2018–19 UEFA Nations League C, Hungary were given the chance to qualify for their Euro 2020.
 In the UEFA Euro 2020 qualifying play-offs, Hungary were drawn in Path A along with Bulgaria, Romania, and Iceland.
 In the first match, Hungary beat Bulgaria 3–1 on 8 October 2020 at the Vasil Levski National Stadium, Sofia, Bulgaria.
 Since Romania lost to Iceland at the Laugardalsvöllur, Reykjavík, Iceland, Hungary could play at the newly-built Puskás Aréna in Budapest.
 One day before the national team's decisive Euro 2020 qualifiers play-off match against Iceland, Rossi was tested positive for COVID-19.
 On 12 November 2020, Hungary qualified for the UEFA Euro 2020 by beating Iceland 2–1 at home.

-In the Euro 2020, Hungary failed to progress from the group stage, yet it impressed with an outstanding performance against three powerhouses Portugal, France and Germany, only losing 0–3 to the Portuguese after eighty minutes and drawing both France and Germany in process.
+In the Euro 2020, Hungary failed to progress from the group stage, yet it impressed with an outstanding performance against three powerhouses Portugal, France and Germany, only losing 0–3 to the Portuguese after eighty minutes and drawing both France and Germany in the process.